JR-G/CV/README.md

 **Monzo Bank** | May 2019 - July 2020
 **Finance Projects Analyst**

-Monzo was founded in 2015 and is recognised by the iconic _'Hot Coral'_ card.
+_Monzo was founded in 2015 and is recognised by the iconic 'Hot Coral' card.
 The bank has rapidly grown from just another Shoreditch startup to achieving the "quickest crowd-funding campaign in history", reaching 'Unicorn' status, a US launch and even at one point a valuation of £2bn.
-It's changing the way banking is done through its branch-less, app only approach and now offers customers current, joint, teen, business, premium and savings accounts, ISAs, loans and overdrafts.
+It's changing the way banking is done through its branch-less, app only approach and now offers customers current, joint, teen, business, premium and savings accounts, ISAs, loans and overdrafts._

-- Built an automated global Balance Sheet Substantiation (BSS) & full reconciliation process using SQL, BigQuery and Google Apps Script.
+- Built an automated global Balance Sheet Substantiation (BSS) & full reconciliation process using SQL, BigQuery/Fivetran and Google Apps Script.
 Achieving an 100% account attestation in four working days for ~200 general ledger accounts.
 I saved the firm on the significant cost of purchasing a third-party BSS system by single-handedly building the tool in-house, in under a month.
+Announced company wide, by the CFO, as Monzo's most important control.

 - Cut processing time from two working days to two hours and drastically reduced manual errors by automating the upload of third-party expense card data.
 Achieved by deploying an ETL backend Python service to send API requests (Requests Python Library), map the data using Pandas and then prepare a NetSuite Journal which could be passed to a Golang service using an RPC.